9789915109/Credit-Card-Customer-Segmentation-Default-Risk-Analysis/README.md

 ### 8.Transaction Data Enrichment

---Card type information was brought into the transaction table using **INDEX + MATCH**
+Card type information was brought into the transaction table using **INDEX + MATCH**

 =IFERROR(
 INDEX(cards.csv!card[#All],